|Born||Bigboy Samson Chikerema|

-Perrance Shiri is a Zimbabwean politician and a retired four-star general in the Air Force of Zimbabwe.
-He is the current Minister of Lands Agriculture and Rural Resettlement.
+Perrance Shiri was a Zimbabwean politician and a retired four-star general in the Air Force of Zimbabwe.
+He was the Minister of Lands Agriculture and Rural Resettlement at the time of his death.
 Shiri retired from the Air Force of Zimbabwe where he was the Commander to pursue a career in politics.
 He was promoted to the rank of Air Chief Marshall on retirement.

 Shiri was shot in the arm on 13 December 2008 and was admitted at an undisclosed hospital in Harare.
 He was reportedly ambushed on the way to his farm, which was seized from a white farmer in 2000.
 Then Home Affairs Minister, Kembo Mohadi, claimed the attack on Shiri had been an attempt to destabilise the country.